Code-Fellows-Material/caps-cloud/README.md

 ## Description:

  A cloud enabled recreation of the Code Fellows "CAPS" system Using AWS Services: SQS, SNS, Lambda.
+Caps system imitates a vendor/delivery service tracking packages from the creation of a pick up request through to delivery of the package and confirmation of delivery to the vendor.

+ ## Technologies Used:

+ - Node.js
+ - AWS SQS
+ - AWS SNS
+ - aws-sdk
+ - nanoid

 ## UML:

   ![UML](./whiteboard.jpg)